Here's what you get when you study abroad with CEA in French Alps: Grenoble:

 Begin your exploration of Aix-en-Provence with a stroll along the famous Cours Mirabeau before wandering through Aix’s bustling Provençal market area.
 A guided visit of Paul Cézanne’s studio brings you into the workplace of this great painter and renowned Aix citizen.
 The next day, you’ll visit the Maison Saint Victoire to view an exhibition depicting Aix’s long history, from prehistoric times to the present.
 Then we’ll head over to Mont Saint Victoire for a leisurely hike and relaxed picnic in the beautiful mountains so often portrayed in Cézanne’s paintings.

 Take advantage of the unique flavors of the French Alps.
 CEA offers a variety of local cultural activities to match your interests.
 Whether you enjoy music concerts, clubs, sports, cooking classes, language exchanges or something entirely different, our resident staff can help you get involved in the local culture.

-F.A.C.E.—Food, Art, Conversation, and Expression—is a weekly gathering where you can learn about and share local cuisine (including the secrets of Grenoble's signature dish, gratin dauphinois), work on individual or group art projects, and express yourself through music and conversation.
-This team-building opportunity allows you to take a few hours a week to disconnect from your digital world and truly make an effort to reestablish face-to-face interaction with peers and occasional guest speakers.
+F.A.C.E.—Food, Art, Conversation, and Expression—is a bi-weekly gathering where you can learn about and share local cuisine (including the secrets of Grenoble's signature dish, gratin dauphinois), work on individual or group art projects, and express yourself through music and conversation.
+This team-building opportunity allows you to take a few hours to disconnect from your digital world and truly make an effort to reestablish face-to-face interaction with peers and occasional guest speakers.
 You're encouraged to share your feelings, ideas, experiences, and passions while interacting in an intimate and personal environment.